 Fourth technique

-A shoulder check in which both hands grab the forearm
+A shoulder control where both hands grab the forearm

 Fifth technique

-The wrist is grabbed and then rotated to place downward pressure on the elbow
+The wrist is grabbed and then rotated to apply downward pressure to the elbow

-The hand is pressed behind the shoulder so that the shoulder joint is secured
+The hand is pressed behind the shoulder so that the shoulder joint is fixed

 Forearm clamp